 The Company's independent registered public accounting firm, Ernst & Young LLP, is responsible for performing an independent annual audit of the Company's consolidated financial statements and expressing an opinion on both the conformity of those financial statements with United States generally accepted accounting principles and on the effectiveness of our internal control over financial reporting.
-The Audit Committee's policy is that all services rendered by the Company's independent registered public accounting firm are either specifically approved or pre-approved and are monitored both as to spending level and work content to maintain the appropriate objectivity and independence of the independent registered public accounting firm.
+The Audit Committee's policy is that all services rendered by the Company's independent registered public accounting firm are pre-approved by the Audit Committee and are monitored both as to spending level and work content to maintain the appropriate objectivity and independence of the independent registered public accounting firm.
 The Audit Committee's policy provides that the Audit Committee has the ultimate authority to approve all audit engagement fees and terms and that the Audit Committee shall review, evaluate, and approve the engagement proposal of the independent registered public accounting firm.

-In conjunction with its activities during fiscal year 2021, the Audit Committee reviewed and discussed our interim results, audited financial statements, and the annual integrated audit of our financial statements and internal control over financial reporting with management and the Company's independent registered public accounting firm with and without management present.
+In conjunction with its activities during fiscal 2022, the Audit Committee reviewed and discussed our interim results, audited financial statements, and the annual integrated audit of our financial statements and internal control over financial reporting with management and the Company's independent registered public accounting firm with and without management present.
 The members of the Audit Committee discussed the quarterly review procedures and annual audit procedures performed by the independent registered public accounting firm in connection with the quarterly unaudited and annual audited financial statements and discussed and agreed upon procedures related to the audit of internal control over financial reporting with management of the Company and its independent registered public accounting firm.
 The members of the Audit Committee also discussed with the Company's independent registered public accounting firm the matters required to be discussed pursuant to Auditing Standard No. 1301, Communications with Audit Committees, adopted by the Public Company Accounting Oversight Board ("PCAOB").
-In addition, the Audit Committee received from the Company's independent registered public accounting firm the written disclosures and the letter required by the PCAOB regarding the independent registered public accounting firm the independent registered public accounting firm
+In addition, the Audit Committee received from the Company's independent registered public accounting firm the written disclosures and the letter required by the PCAOB regarding the independent registered public accounting firm's communications with the Audit Committee concerning independence and has discussed with the independent registered public accounting firm the independent

-Audit Committee

-Richard C. Pfenniger, Jr., Chairman

-Richard M. Krasno, Ph.D.
+Audit Committee Richard C. Pfenniger, Jr., Chairman Richard M. Krasno, Ph.D.
+Prem A. Lachman, M.D.
 John A. Paganelli

-Prem A. Lachman, M.D.